qlu-lab/GV-paritioning-tmp/README.md

-# GV-paritioning
+# GV-paritioning: Partitioning heritability and genetic covariance by direct and indirect paths

-Partitioning heritability and genetic covariance by direct and indirect paths
+## Introduction

 ### Prepare following files